matthewwwakeham/spotifyapi/README.md

 10. Find the playlist ID.
 It is the string of characters after the /playlist/ in the URL when you go to share the playlist.

 11. Insert the Client ID and Client Secret along with the playlist ID into the correct locations in your code.

+12. Edit the CSS of both the index and app, page title, etc.

+13. There are plenty of features to try such as playlist generation, the Spotify web player, etc.